 - It is well-known for its warm, thick, and white fur, which also provides camouflage.

-- Arctic fox is primarily a carnivore and eat the flesh of other small animals as well as berries and sea weeds.
+- The Arctic fox is primarily a carnivore and eats the flesh of other small animals as well as berries and seaweeds.

 2. Arctic Fox Scientific Name